Hermetic Undertone of the Theosophical Society’s Foundations

-Helena P. Blavatsky writes in the preface of Isis Unveiled that, the work is “a plea for the recognition of the Hermetic philosophy, the anciently universal Wisdom-Religion, as the only possible key to the Absolute in science and theology” (Isis Unveiled: A Master-Key to the Mysteries of Ancient and Modern Science and Theology, Pasadena, CA: Theosophical University Press, 1999, Vol. 1. pg. vii.).
-In The Secret Doctrine, it favored Platonism and Hermeticism over Aristotelianism (*Aristotle was not an Initiate), remarking it was important to the progress of religion and spiritual philosophy.
+The preface of Isis Unveiled reads, that this work is “a plea for the recognition of the Hermetic philosophy, the anciently universal Wisdom-Religion, as the only possible key to the Absolute in science and theology” (Isis Unveiled, Vol. 1., pg. vii,).
+It is suggested in its very subtitle: A Master-Key to the Mysteries of Ancient and Modern Science and Theology, and Theosophy (or the Occult Philosophy) is defined as a synthesis of Philosophy, Science and Theology.
+The Secret Doctrine, argued in favor and in defense of Platonism and Hermeticism over Aristotelianism (Aristotle was not an Initiate), remarking it was important to the progress of religion and spiritual philosophy.
 In the 1937 work, The New Culture: An Organic Philosophy of Education, Dr. A. Gordon Melvin, said this of Aristotelianism, as quoted in Theosophy Issue, Vol. 27, No. 11, September, 1939, which characterizes the modern scientific thought:

 “The Aristotelian tends to be cocksure.
 He knows what he is talking about, but he does not talk about anything of importance.
 For the characteristic limitation of this type of search is that it apprehends bit by bit.
 It knows a corner of the world as long as that corner remains stationary.
 But it does not know wholes or fundamentals.
 The veil of matter is a particularization of truth, not its full realization.”
 (A. Gordon Melvin)